skystar-p/kubix/README.md

 }
 ```

 If you did not specified ouptut type as `helm`, default values provided are used to render manifests.
 Also, all validation processes are done with default values, so you don't have to worry about your mistake when using `kubix.lib.helmValue`.
-Just be careful when you provider your custom `values.yaml` when templating, because Helm cannot validate your input.
+Just be careful when you provide your custom `values.yaml` when templating, because Helm cannot validate your input.